coffeek3/ogre-gpu/Docs/src/material-scripts.md

 @par
 Example: lod\_index 1

-All techniques are automatically assigned to a LOD index, with the default being index 0, which corresponds to the highest LOD.
+All techniques must belong to a LOD index, by default they all belong to index 0, i.e. the highest LOD.
 Increasing indexes denote lower levels of detail.
 You can (and often will) assign more than one technique to the same LOD index, what this means is that OGRE will pick the best technique of the ones listed at the same LOD index.
 For readability, it is advised that you list your techniques in order of LOD, then in order of preference, although the latter is the only prerequisite (OGRE determines which one is ’best’ by which one is listed first).
 You must always have at least one Technique at lod\_index 0.
-The distance at which a LOD level is applied is determined by the [lod_values](#lod_005fvalues) attribute of the containing material.
+The distance at which a LOD level is applied is determined by the lod\_distances attribute of the containing material, See [lod\_distances](#lod_005fdistances) for details.

 @par
 Default: lod\_index 0